nus-cs2113-AY2021S2/tp/docs/team/jiahui.md

     * Made some edits to the README Page to give a more comprehensive overview of Connoisseur.

 * Developer Guide
-    * Fixed links in the documentation to ensure that they are working.
+    * Fixed links and some formatting in the documentation to ensure that they are working.
     * Added user stories from previous drafts.
     * Added Error Handling.
     * Added Appendix (e.g. product scope, user stories, non-functional requirements, other guides, instructions for